 One way to assess your school culture is through the Joint Consortium for School Health planner.
 Comprehensive School Health is an internationally recognized framework to assess and promote wellness in educational settings.

-Take a trauma-informed approach to developing safe and caring schools for both students and staff.
+Take a trauma-informed approach to develop safe and caring schools for both students and staff.

 Ways to promote a healthy leadership culture include: